Musa Çağıran

-Musa Çağıran (born 17 November 1992) is a Turkish footballer who plays as a midfielder for Hatayspor.
+Musa Çağıran (born 17 November 1992) is a Turkish footballer who plays as a midfielder for Gençlerbirliği.
 He has also made an appearance for Turkey's national football B team.

 Career

 He signed for Galatasaray on 3 February 2010, signing a three-year contract but was allowed to see out the rest of the season at Altay.
 However, having turned out only once for Galatasaray, Çagiran signed on for Konyaspor, on loan, and then on to Bursaspor full-time.

 He stayed at Bursaspor until 2014 (three years), playing 51 games and scoring twice.
 The midfielder then went on to join Karabukspor; here he appeared in 43 games and scoring four times, a better record than that of his time with Bursaspor.
-After Karabukspor, Musa Çagiran signed a deal with Osmanlispor, with whom he played in four Europa League games: against Steaua, Villareal and Zürich.
+After Karabukspor, Musa Çagiran signed a deal with Osmanlispor, with whom he played in four Europa League games: against Steaua, Villarreal and Zürich.

 On 22 June 2022, Çağıran signed a two-year contract (with an optional third year) with Hatayspor.